shichunyu/shichunyu/src/posts/algorithms/0700_Search_in_a_Binary_Search_Tree.md

 ## Intuition

-**Binary Search Trees** have the property that the the child node on the left of the parent is smaller than the parent, and the child node on the right of the parent is greater than the parent:
+**Binary Search Trees** have the property that *all* the children node (down to the bottom) to the left of the parent is smaller than the parent, and all the children node on the right of the parent is greater than the parent:

  ![Education P1](0700_Search_in_a_Binary_Search_Tree/Education P1.png)